As the U.S. fights to get the COVID-19 virus under control, nursing homes have emerged as a key front lines in the battle.

-Skilled Nursing News caught up with George Hager, the president and CEO of the Kennett Square, Pa.-based Genesis HealthCare (NYSE: GEN) to talk about how the nursing home giant is dealing with the challenges of obtaining tests and personal protective equipment (PPE) — as well as how it’s assessing its value-based care initiatives, as well as its rehab arm in China, in the midst of the COVID-19 pandemic.
+Skilled Nursing News caught up with George Hager, CEO of the Kennett Square, Pa.-based Genesis HealthCare (NYSE: GEN) to talk about how the nursing home giant is dealing with the challenges of obtaining tests and personal protective equipment (PPE) — as well as how it’s assessing its value-based care initiatives, as well as its rehab arm in China, in the midst of the COVID-19 pandemic.

 This interview, which was recorded on May 5, has been condensed and edited for clarity.

 Testing for COVID-19 is really the cornerstone in combating this illness, so what has Genesis seen in terms of tests and how is it sourcing them?